*updated 4-10-25

 - Rain City Capital: Based in Washington state, Rain City Capital offers hard money loans and RTLs with a base foothold in the Pacific Northwest.
 Their focus is on fast funding solutions for short-term residential projects like fix-and-flip, construction, and rehab loans.
 Rain City Capital is known for its agility in providing customized financial products to help investors move quickly in competitive markets.

-We also recommend for those real estate investors who want a deeper look and understanding to listen to the John Burns podcast with guest Don Mullen where they discuss the RTL market, SFR industry, and housing’s future.
+We also recommend for those real estate investors who want a deeper look and understanding to listen to the John Burns podcast with guest Don Mullen where they discuss the RTL market, SFR industry, and the future of the rental housing stock.

 Best Practices for Residential Transition Loans